-- The rehabilitation plan outlined in this document is predicated on the understanding that it is the Minister's intention to support Bord na Móna to develop the 'proposed Scheme' (EDRRS).
-It is understood that additional costs of these measures, required under the proposed Scheme, will be funded from the Climate Action Fund. - In relation to the pre-existing Condition 10 IPC Licence requirement to carry out what can be termed the 'standard' decommissioning and rehabilitation, Bord na Móna maintains a Provision on its balance sheet to pay for these future costs when industrial peat extraction ceases.
+- The rehabilitation plan outlined in this document is predicated on the understanding that it is the Minister's intention to support, via the Climate Action Fund, Bord na Móna in developing a package of measures, 'the proposed Scheme', for enhanced decommissioning, rehabilitation and restoration of cutaway peatlands referred to as, the Peatlands Climate Action Scheme'.
+However, only the additional costs associated with the additional and enhanced rehabilitation, i.e., measures which go beyond the existing standard mandatory decommissioning and rehabilitation requirements arising from Condition 10 will be eligible for support. - In relation to the pre-existing Condition 10 IPC Licence requirement to carry out what can be termed the 'standard' decommissioning and rehabilitation, Bord na Móna maintains a Provision on its balance sheet to pay for these future costs when industrial peat extraction ceases.
 This is updated every year.
 For more information see the Bord na Móna Annual Report (Bord na Móna 2020).
 Bord na Móna is fully committed to meeting its obligations relating to rehabilitation and decommissioning under the Integrated Pollution Control Licence. - For the avoidance of doubt, should the proposed Scheme and the associated support via the Climate Action Fund not materialise, Bord na Móna will not carry out the enhanced decommissioning, rehabilitation and restoration measures described in this plan.
 Bord na Móna will instead plan to complete only the 'standard' decommissioning and rehabilitation measures required under Condition 10 (see Appendix I) and for which financial provisions have been made, to comply with that element of the Licence.